EQT Foundation Grant Program

-- Tthe Foundation will not consider proposals for the following:
+- The Foundation will not consider proposals for the following:

-- Capital campaigns (includes endowments, new construction and building renovations, mortgage/rent/insurance/utility/moving costs, infrastructure improvements, etc.)
+- Capital campaigns or costs, including endowments, new construction, building renovations, mortgages/rents, etc.

-- Churches or other organizations whose purpose promotes a particular religious faith or creed
+- Churches or other organizations whose purpose promotes a particular religion or creed

 - For-profit activities, businesses, associations or organizations

 - Fraternal, social, union or hobby/recreational clubs or organizations